-However, an issue may arise when the motivator to adopt diets and healthful behaviours originates from fear.
+However, an issue may arise when the motivator to adopt diets and healthful behaviours originate from fear.

 In a state of fear, we can become vested in finding the ‘right’ ways to eat and live to ensure our longevity and quality of life.